erwaller/sinesaw/README.md

 # sinesaw #

 Web audio DAW.
-Requires Chrome > 39.
+Requires Chrome >= 39.

-`npm install` and then `gulp` to run server and watch coffee/styl source files
+`npm install` and then `gulp` to run a server and watch coffee/styl source files

 ---

-The idea behind sinesaw is to be an in browser DAW with an interface similar to Ableton Live, but allowing concurrent collabarative editing by multiple users.
+The idea behind sinesaw is to create an in browser DAW with an interface similar to Ableton Live, but allowing concurrent collabarative editing by multiple users.
 In terms of latency and processing power, javascript will never complete with native DAWs, but running in browser makes collaboration and sharing so easy that I think there is an exciting place for it.
 I hope the limitations in processing power will inspire creativity more than hold users back.

 Sinesaw is far from complete - there is no concurrent editing or saving of songs yet - but it is complete enough to be fun to use.
 As far as I can tell, and for